sleepingstu/minitest-osx/README.md

 # minitest-osx

-A `minitest` reporter for the Mac OS X Notification Center.
+A `minitest` reporter for the macOS Notification Center.

 ## Installation